hz-b/raypyng/docs/tutorial.rst

 Minimal example
 ===============
 raypyng is not able to create a beamline from scratch.
 To do so, use RAY-UI, create a beamline, and save it.
-What you save is `.rml` file, which you have to pass as an argument to the `Simulate` simulate class.
-In the following example, we use the file for a beamline called `elisa`, and the file is saved in `rml/elisa.rml`.
+What you save is :code:`.rml` file, which you have to pass as an argument to the :code:`Simulate` class.
+In the following example, we use the file for a beamline called `elisa`, and the file is saved in :code:`rml/elisa.rml`.
-The `hide` parameter can be set to true only if `xvfb` is installed.
+The :code:`hide` parameter can be set to true only if `xvfb` is installed.

 .. code-block:: python